R. E. Taylor & SAS Student Poster Awards

 The SAS has a longstanding program of awards for outstanding student conference posters in the realm of archaeometry.
 The prestigious R.E.
 Taylor Student Poster Award acknowledges innovative student contributions to archaeological research through the use of scientiﬁc methods, and has enhanced the careers of prominent young scholars and professionals for more than two decades.
 The award is named in honor of Professor Emeritus R. Ervin Taylor of the University of California at Riverside for his outstanding contributions in the development and application of radiocarbon dating in archaeological research and his dedication to the founding of the Society for Archaeological Sciences, his leading role as President (1980) and General Secretary (1981-2002) of the Society, and his committed service as Editor of the SAS Bulletin.
 Professor Taylor's many valuable contributions were recognized by the Society of American Archaeology in 2004 with the Fryxell Award for Interdisciplinary Research.

 These awards are typically given yearly at the Society for American Archaeology annual meeting and every other year at the International Symposium on Archaeometry.
-In some years poster and/or presentation competitions are administered by SAS at other conferences under the R.E.
+In some years poster or presentation competitions are administered by SAS at other conferences under the R.E.
 Taylor program or through SAS sponsorship of awards judged by the conference organizers.
-A call for applications is issued on the SAS website, SAS social media, and over SASnet and other listservs prior to the conference.
-Students must submit an application in order to be considered for an award.
 Event organizers interested in an SAS-sponsored award should review our co-sponsorship guidelines and contact SAS as far in advance of the event as possible.

-R. E. Taylor Student Poster Award Competition at the 43rd ISA
+R. E. Taylor Student Poster Award Competition at the 88th SAA Annual Meeting

 Good luck to everyone!